GoodBoyNinja/Ae-Scripting-Release-Checklist/README.md

 # JSX Scripts Release Checklist
 ---
-> Developers, please feel free to contribute to this list based on your own experience ❤️
+> Please feel free to contribute to this list based on your own experience ❤️